Regulating Oligopolistic Competition: Efficiency of PRYCE CAP Mechanisms

-The significance of \bref{thm1} is that, among infinitely many market structures, the efficient ones are equivalent to a PRYCE CAP market structure.
-This means that price competition, together with interventions solely in the form of lump-sum transfers and price ceilings, is enough to achieve constrained Pareto efficiency.
-PRYCE CAP market structures emerge as efficient out of an expansive set of market environments in which firms and consumers partake, with each environment potentially experiencing enormously complicated forms of firm conduct, barriers to entry, and regulatory policies.
+The significance of \bref{thm1} is that, among infinitely many indirect mechanisms, the efficient ones are equivalent to a PRYCE CAP mechanism.
+This means that price competition, together with interventions solely in the form of lump-sum transfers and price ceilings, are enough to achieve constrained Pareto efficiency.
+PRYCE CAP mechanisms emerge as efficient out of an expansive set of market environments in which firms and consumers partake, with each environment potentially experiencing enormously complicated forms of firm conduct, barriers to entry, and regulatory policies.

-Furthermore, \bref{thm1} implies that omniscient knowledge about the market setting is not required to implement an efficient market structure.
-More precisely, implementing a PRYCE CAP market structure does not require knowledge about each individual consumer's value vector $\mathbf{v}$.
-With proper lump-sum transfers and yardstick price caps (which merely depend on the \emph{distribution} of consumer values and firm types), firms would post correct prices and consumers would sort themselves into the efficient allocation.
+Furthermore, \bref{thm1} implies that omniscient knowledge about the market setting is not required to implement an efficient regulation.
+More precisely, implementing a PRYCE CAP mechanism does not require knowledge about each individual consumer's value vector $\mathbf{v}$.
+With proper lump-sum transfers and yardstick price caps, firms would post correct prices and consumers would sort themselves into the efficient allocation.

-The fact that any efficient market structure is equivalent to a PRYCE CAP market structure sheds light on which regulatory policies are necessary and which are not.
-After all, \bref{thm1} implies that if firms compete on price, any regulatory policy other than lump-sum transfers and price ceilings is unwarranted for reaching efficiency in an environment like ours.
-In other words, lump-sum transfers and price ceilings can be regarded as \emph{minimal} regulatory policies.
+The fact that any efficient regulation is equivalent to a PRYCE CAP mechanism sheds light on which regulatory policies are necessary and which are not.
+After all, \bref{thm1} implies that if firms compete on price, any regulatory policy other than lump-sum transfers and yardstick price caps is unwarranted for reaching efficiency in an environment like ours.
+In other words, lump-sum transfers and price ceilings can be regarded as \emph{minimal} regulatory policies, given that firms are able to compete (only) on the price margin.